 The dealer runs a for-profit.
 He wasn’t in the position to offer us a tax deduction, but you, dear nonprofit leader, can.

-Before you bemoan the challenges you face as a nonprofit, remember the benefits that come with being who you are.
+Before you bemoan the challenges you face as a nonprofit, remember the benefits that come with it.